duffee/Astro-Constants/AUTHOR_NOTES.md

 * do some benchmarking on the short forms vs the long names
 * add_constants.pl shouldn't duplicate a constant
 * deprecation should be semi-automated
+* add symbols and sources to PhysicalConstants.xml
+* check the data/XML_Schema.md file for notes on how to modify the schema

 As always check
 [the github repository](https://github.com/duffee/Astro-Constants/issues "Astro::Constants issues")